erfangho/laravel-api-blog/README.md

 ## License

-This project is open-source and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Before using this project for commercial purposes or in business projects, please contact the project maintainer at erfan2ghorbani@gmail.com to obtain proper authorization.
+This project is open-source and does not have any specific licensing requirements.